SQream/sqream_docs/guides/migration/oracle.rst

    .. note:: If a text field is quoted but contains no content (``""``) it is considered an empty text field.
 It is not considered ``NULL``.

-7. Place CSVs where SQream DB workers can access
+7. Storing CSV Files in a SQream Worker Accessible Location
 =======================================================

 During data load, the :ref:`copy_from` command can run on any worker (unless explicitly speficied with the :ref:`workload_manager`).